artempolybreaker/LearnOpenGL/README.md

 # LearnOpenGL
-Execution of tutorials from https://learnopengl.com/
+Execution of tutorials from https://learnopengl.com/ on MacOS Big Sur (on M1 chip)